 Bill Gasiamis 18:43

-So they’re good at getting you back out of hospital and at home, which I think is where the where the real talent of the medical profession exists.
-And they’re good at dealing with symptoms at a small moment in time, but they’re not good at dealing with the ongoing recovery.
+So they’re good at getting you back out of the hospital and at home, which I think is where the real talent of the medical profession exists.
+And they’re good at dealing with symptoms at a small moment in time, but they’re not good at dealing with ongoing recovery.
 And that’s where we have to take responsibility for that.
 And you’re left alone to do that anyway.
 So if you don’t take responsibility for it, you really struggle and you suffer more than you need to.
-So thats the way i see it.
+So that’s the way I see it.

 So you took to writing to share your story.
 And that’s, I think, how I came across your specific post on Instagram.
-I saw your post and it, looked into it and found that you had written a book about your experience.
-Tell me a little bit about what motivated you to write this book?
+I saw your post and I looked into it and found that you had written a book about your experience.
+Tell me a little bit about what motivated you to write this book.

-And I, I decided to just be very authentic on my posts.
-But each time I would, I would share something it would be, I would share what was going on, but I would talk about it in sort of a sort of a spiritual way, I would say this is going on, but this is the lesson I’m learning from it, or this is what Michael is doing and this is how I’m seeing it in the spiritual viewpoint.
-And so, so many people said that I needed to put these thoughts together and turn them into a book because it would be very helpful for for other people, you know, going through similar things.
+And, I decided to just be very authentic in my posts.
+But each time I would, I would share something it would be, I would share what was going on, but I would talk about it in sort of a sort of spiritual way, I would say this is going on, but this is the lesson I’m learning from it, or this is what Michael is doing and this is how I’m seeing it in the spiritual viewpoint.
+And so, so many people said that I needed to put these thoughts together and turn them into a book because it would be very helpful for other people, you know, going through similar things.

-So when I took Michael home, every time I would have a spare minute I would, I would do another post and I send it out.
+So when I took Michael home, every time I would have a spare minute I would, I would do another post and send it out.
 And then I started putting them all together.
-And within about a year, I had, you know, 350 page book, low and behold, there it was
+And within about a year, I had, you know, a 350-page book, and low and behold, there it was

 Bill Gasiamis 21:22